 The use of ALTAIR+LGS is currently limited to targets with elevation of 40 degrees or greater (the previous 49 degree limit has been improved due to a change in the optical bench).
 The current 40 degree limit is a hard limit due to the optomechanical design of the instrument.
-Futher improvements will be very difficult to make and would only take place on timescales of months or greater.
-These improvements arebeing considered.
-The largest science impact of the 40 degree elevation limit is that targets south of Dec=-30 and north of Dec=+70 cannot be observed.
-Note that the Galactic Center is above the elevation limit for about 1.5 hours every day.
-Targets near the RA boundary may be observable if they are short duration observations.
+Further improvements will be very difficult to make and would only take place on timescales of months or greater.
+These improvements are being considered.
+The largest science impact of the 40 degree elevation limit is that targets south of Dec=-30 and north of Dec=+70 cann be observed.
+Note that the Galactic Centre is above the elevation limit for about 1.5 hours every day.
+Targets near the RA boundary many be observable if they are short duration observations.
 Targets beyond the Dec boundary cannot be observed under any circumstances due to the elevation limit.

-High Strehl Correction in H, K and L (1.6 to 2.5 microns) requires a bright (8.5 < R < 15) tip/tilt star within 15 arcseconds of the science target.
+High Strehl Correction in H, K, and L (1.6 to 2.5 microns) requires a bright (8.5 < R < 15) tip/tilt star with 15 arcseconds of the science target.
 Delivered Strehls are currently about 50% of that seen for NGS: 10% in H and up to 20% in K. L-band LGS has not been tested.
-The background in L is considerably higher with ALTAIR in the beam than with NIRI alone; however, angular resolution will be close to the diffraction limit.
+The background in L is considerably higher with ALTAIR in the beam than with NIRI alone.
+However, angular resoltuion will be close to the diffration limit.
 Observations shortward of H (such as z and J) will not produce high Strehl ratios even for bright tip/tilt stars.